timothy-leong/alphalove/README.md

 - The SQL database stores user info
 - The NoSQL database stores strategies set by users
 - The scheduler relies on updates from the API server to update its cronjob scheduling.
 It uses etcd as a write-ahead-log to remember its user-to-strategy and strategy-to-schedule mappings in case it needs to restart.
 The scheduler schedules bots to run each strategy at regular intervals.
+- The bot server spawns runners that are initialised with strategies that then trawl the central data pool for profiles.

 ## Description
 Trading bots (e.g. Coinrule.com) allow you to automate trading strategy execution.
 Users assemble their strategy as a sequence of rules (e.g. `FOR stock in portfolio, IF price INCREASES BY 5% IN 1H THEN SELL, ELSE ...`) and let their bot execute these rules automatically.